 David Grech has very kindly made a number of preliminary sketches of a possible new version.
 These have been whittled down by the Parish Council to three, and now it is up to the village to decide.
-We will shortly be having a short display of the three final candidates in the village hall, and we will let you know when this will happen.
-In the meantime, the designs are given below.
+On 14 October, 1 to 3 pm, we will be displaying the three final candidates in the village hall.
+The images will be printed in A1 format, so you can get some idea of what the signs might look like from a distance.
+The designs are also given below.
 Clicking on these images will give you a larger version.

 It has to be said that the designs include a dinosaur as before, even though recent research suggests that the coprolites that so figured in the 19th century history of Whaddon are now thought to be the remains of marine animals, and not these large reptiles...

 South Cambridgeshire District Council is changing the way used paper is collected from residents for recycling.

 From 11 December, residents won’t need to use their caddies to recycle paper anymore.

 From that date, residents should place their used paper directly into their blue wheelie bins instead.
 This used paper will still be recycled after being sorted from other materials at our facility near Waterbeach.